The 4 Best Dog Food Storage Containers Australia: Tested 2023

 For dry dog food, the packaging often has an oil-free lining and has a dark interior that shields the food from the sun’s rays.
 This is worth hanging onto and makes the food last for longer.

-Another factor is that the packaging has important information on it.
+Another factor that our panel of experts wish to remind you is that the packaging has important information on it.

 “Keeping the dog food bag also has the added benefit of retaining the dog food’s barcode, expiration date, and batch code – all of which are important information to have, especially in the event of a dog food recall.” - PetMD (1)